Claire Byrne: Career

 In a major shake up of news broadcasts on RTÉ in early 2013, Byrne joined the current affairs programme Prime Time as an anchor alongside Miriam O'Callaghan and Pat Kenny.

 In November 2014, it was announced that she would have her own current affairs show, Claire Byrne Live, which would be broadcast on RTÉ One from January 2015.

 In August 2020 Byrne took over as presenter of the re-titled Today with Claire Byrne, which had been known as Today with Sarah McInerney for the summer, after the retirement of Sean O'Rourke.

 In February 2022, an episode of Claire Byrne Live aired entitled 'The Rise of Sinn Féin' which featured several guests explaining why they would or would not vote for Sinn Féin.
 The episode was subject to criticism for alleged bias against the party, the credibility of the responses, and questions raised about RTÉ's responsibilities as a public broadcaster.

 In May 2022, it was announced that Claire Byrne Live would end, and its final episode would air on 30 May 2022.

 In April 2023, Byrne began hosting Ireland's Smartest, a quiz show developed by RTÉ.

-Byrne was tipped to become host of The Late Late Show when fellow NK Management client Ryan Tubridy announced his departure; Bryne, however, ruled herself out in May 2023.
+Byrne was tipped to become host of The Late Late Show when fellow NK Management client Ryan Tubridy announced his departure; Byrne, however, ruled herself out in May 2023.

 As of late 2025, Byrne was scheduled to leave RTÉ to rejoin Newstalk, starting from early 2026.
 David McCullagh was named as the new host of the Today with ... programme, scheduled to take over the show from November 2025.

+Byrne's show started on Newstalk in February 2026, with The Claire Byrne Show replacing Pat Kenny's slot on weekdays from 9:00AM-12:00PM.

 Personal life

 Byrne was previously married to radio executive Richard Johnson; the marriage ended in 2006.
 In 2013, she became engaged to business consultant Gerry Scollan.
 In 2016, Byrne married Scollan at a ceremony in Dublin attended by close friends and family.
-She has three children, a boy born in 2013, and two girls, born in 2014 and 2017, respectively.
+She has three children, a boy born in 2013, and two girls, born in 2014 and 2017.

 In January 2015, she said in an interview that due to financial commitments she could not afford to be a stay at home mum for her children.

 On 23 March 2020, Byrne announced that she had tested positive for COVID-19.
 She returned to filming Claire Byrne Live in the RTÉ 1 studio on 6 April 2020.
 Her garden shed, from which she presented in 2020, became the focus of attention again on 4 April 2022 when Byrne tested positive for COVID-19 for a second time and presented both her radio and television programme from the shed.